 Prior to becoming a writer, Neri was a filmmaker, an animator/illustrator, a digital media producer, and a founding member of The Truth anti-smoking campaign.
 Neri currently writes full-time and lives on the Gulf Coast of Florida with his wife and daughter.

 Not sure which books to read?
 Let our TBF authors tell you which ones they recommend!
 Visit our Resources page, then scroll down to "TBF One Book Recommendations".
 You will also find a more complete list of books by each author under TBF Book List.

-When we asked our authors what they were or might have been voted in HS, G. answered best artist.
+When we asked our authors what they were or might have been voted in HS, G. answered quiet skate punk.

 Other Fun Facts

 - I like looking for alligators in the swamps behind my house.

 - My happy place is in the ocean.

 - My daughter and I became mural artists in Vienna last year.